RyotaroOKabe/SCIGEN/README.md

 ### Notes:
 - Ensure that trajectory data (`traj`) was saved during material generation with `gen_mul.py` for the selected materials.
-- The generated movies are stored in the folder specified by `out_name`.
+- The generated movies are stored in the folder: `figures/job_dir/out_name/index/`.

 ---